Hello everyone and welcome to Year 3!

 Swimming and PE

-Swimming will take place each Monday afternoon at Fenton Manor.
+Swimming will take place each Monday afternoon at Fenton Manor starting on Monday 24th September.
 The children will be split into groups depending on ability and qualified swimming teachers will take the lessons.
 It is natural that the children feel nervous, however swimming is the only sport that can take save your child's life and is a very important life skill, so please encourage and reassure any nerves.

 Swimming costume (girls)

 Swim cap (girls)

 Goggles, if needed, must be accompanied by a letter from parent

 Please ensure children with shoulder length or longer hair, have it tied up.

 If children need to be covered for religious reasons please speak to a member of staff.